A chronology of key events:

 2008 April - NATO summit in Bucharest defers decision on Georgia's application to join Membership Programme until December.

-2008 April - Russia says it will step up ties with Abkhazia and South Ossetia, prompting Georgia to accuse Moscow of planning the republics' "de facto annexation".
+2008 April - Russia says it will step up ties with Abkhazia and South Ossetia, prompting Georgia to accuse Moscow of planning their de facto annexation.

 2008 May - Ruling party wins landslide victory in parliamentary election.
 Opposition says election was rigged and threatens to boycott new parliament.